 One Japanese American family’s memories of living behind barbed wire during World War II are captured in this bilingual multimedia website.
 The acclaimed artist Roger Shimomura, who was held at Minidoka, Idaho, as a three year old, found inspiration in his grandmother’s journals for the series An American Diary.
 A virtual exhibition, In the Shadow of My Country displays these sharply ironic paintings tempered by the grandmother’s patient, hopeful words.
-Complementing the central images are the poignant series Memories of Childhood (depicting Shimomura’s earliest memories of Minidoka), photos of daily life in the detention camps, an interview with the artist, and quotations of Japanese Americans incarcerated as children.
+Complementing the central images is the poignant series Memories of Childhood (depicting Shimomura’s earliest memories of Minidoka), photos of daily life in the detention camps, an interview with the artist, and quotations of Japanese Americans incarcerated as children.
 This array of images and voices recalls the harsh conditions, improvised diversions, and years lost in America’s prison camps for innocent civilians.

 Teacher Resource Guide